reimagined/resolve/docs/api/event-store-adapter.md

 #### `startTime` and `finishTime`

-Specify the inclusive start and end of the time interval for which to load events.
+Specify the inclusive start and end of the time range for which to load events.
 Specified in milliseconds elapsed since January 1, 1970 00:00:00 UTC.
 Both values can be omitted so that there is no lower and/or upper bound.

 :::caution
 The `startTime` and `finishTime` specified in conjunction with [`cursor`](#cursor) produces an error.